mhenke/validateThisCFWheels/readme.txt

 Using ValidateThis with CFWheels

 requires:
 # CFWheels 0.9.4
 # ValidateThis 0.851
+# Setup ValidateThis demo tables (see ValidateThis instructions for demos)

 Download ValidateThis
 Unzip validateThis's zip and place the validateThis folder in webroot of with the cfwheels application.